laddeyboy/mastermind/README.md

 Peg Colors: Red, Yellow, Blue, Green, Gray(default) Marker Colors: Black, White, Gray(default)

+Only a single click on a marker square to prevent accidentaly "double click" and thus removing one turn.
+Maybe a turn flag for each marker state?

 ### Built With (what languages/libraries were used)

 - React